-If either traditions still resonated with my brother, I highly doubt I would have been his first choice or any choice.
+If either traditions still resonated with my brother, I highly doubt I would’ve been his first choice or any choice.

 A day before the baptism , I went on a venture to find my niece a suitable gift.

-Traditionally the gift should symbolize their dedication to the catholic faith such as a bible or hideous cross necklace or whatever.
+Traditionally the gift should symbolize the child’s dedication to the catholic faith, such as a bible or hideous cross necklace or whatever.

 Because there was no chance I was going to buy any of that religious shit, I decided to visit the other side of the spiritual spectrum, the crystal store.

 When I walked in the witchy girl with smeared makeup behind the counter twitched her eye at me, “Hi.”